GK-Hynes/Type-Ahead/README.md

 To get the data into the empty `cities` array you could set `cities` as a `let` variable.

-If you want to keep cities as a `const` variable you can spread the data into it: `cities.push(...data)`.
+Alternatively, if you want to keep cities as a `const` variable you can spread the data into it: `cities.push(...data)`.

 Call `filter` on the cities array and use a regex to check if the city/state matches the search.
-(You need this syntax toput a variable into a regular expression.)
+(You need the syntax below to put a variable into a regular expression.)

 ```js
 function findMatches(wordToMatch, cities) {